alexfang324/etsy_veryk_app/README.txt

 in the main script.

 Useful Output File:
-1. label.pdf - contains shipping label of tracked orders.
+1. app_cache/label.pdf - contains shipping label of tracked orders.
 Can be printed directly with a printer.
-2. stamp.csv - contains shipping information of untracked orders.
+2. app_cache/stamp_label.csv - contains shipping information of untracked orders.
 Recommand import into a label printer (e.g. Dymo) for bulk printing
 3. data_file/yourShopName_summary.csv - contains real-time inventory and the current month sales data in sorted orders.